'Ride Along' cruises to a second win at U.S. box office

 The strongest finisher among major Oscar-nominated films was "American Hustle," which took seventh place selling $7.1 million worth of tickets for a total domestic haul of $127 million.

-"Ride Along" and "Lone Survivor" were released by Universal Pictures, a unit of Comcast (CMCSA.O).
-Lionsgate LGF.N distributed "I, Frankenstein."
-"The Nut Job" was released by Open Road Films, a joint venture of U.S. theater chains Regal Entertainment (RGC.N) and AMC Theatres (AMC.N).
-Paramount Pictures, a unit of Viacom, (VIAB.O) released "Jack Ryan: Shadow Recruit."
+"Ride Along" and "Lone Survivor" were released by Universal Pictures, a unit of Comcast.
+Lionsgate distributed "I, Frankenstein."
+"The Nut Job" was released by Open Road Films, a joint venture of U.S. theater chains Regal Entertainment and AMC Theatres.
+Paramount Pictures, a unit of Viacom, released "Jack Ryan: Shadow Recruit."

 (Reporting By Ronald Grover and Chris Michaud; Editing by Rosalind Russell and David Gregorio)